The Activities console enables you to create, organize, and manage the marketing activities of your brands:

 A winning experience is the experience that generates more Lift in the reports, which is based on the conversion rate.

-Click or tap Yes to confirm that you want to convert the winner, disabling the current experience and replacing it with the content of the winning experience.
+Click Yes to confirm that you want to convert the winner, disabling the current experience and replacing it with the content of the winning experience.

 Activities that use the Adobe Target targeting engine are synchronized with Adobe Target campaigns.
 An activity is automatically synchronized to Adobe Target when the following conditions are met: